NPressInc/TinyOs/BUILD_AND_INSTALL.md

 This guide covers:
 - Setting up the build environment
-- Syncing GrapheneOS source code
+- Syncing GrapheneOS source code (with fixes for legacy repos)
-- Adding network restrictions
+- Integrating proprietary vendor blobs
-- Pre-installing your Tiny Web app
+- Adding network restrictions and custom boot animations
 - Building the ROM
 - Flashing to device